michaelmilleryoder/fanfiction-nlp/README.md

 	* a directory with files with cluster-level character names for each processed fic, one per line.

 * Quote attribution:
 	* a directory with a JSON file for each processed fic.
-Each JSON file has cluster-level character names as keys and extracted and attributed quotes as values.
+Each JSON file consists of a list of "quote entries" for a unique speaker in a paragraph.
+Keys in each quote entry include:
+		* `speaker`
+		* `quotes`
+		* `chapter`
+		* `paragraph`

 * Assertion attribution:
-	* a directory where for each fic, there is a JSON file with cluster-level character names as keys and extracted assertions (narrative or evaluation) about the character as values.
-You can think of assertions as anything other than quotes that is relevant to seeing how a character is portrayed.
+	* a directory where for each fic, there is a JSON file with cluster-level character names as keys and extracted assertions (narrative or evaluation) about the character as a list of values.
+Assertions are any text other than quotes that is relevant to seeing how a character is portrayed.

 * Character cooccurrence matrix:
 	* a directory with 2 JSON files for each fic, 1 titled `{fic_name}_adj_cooccurrence.json` and the other `{fic_name}_ship_cooccurrence.json`.
 In each, keys are coreferenced character cluster names and values are adjectives (for the `adj` file) or other character names (for the `ship`, or "relationship", file).
 A cooccurrence measure is given for each adjective or character name that is between 0 and 1.